kbrockhoff/param-in-finder/README.md

 set of different input parameters representative of actual load patterns can be retrieved during test setup.

 It requires at least Java 8.
-It uses a reactive streams design but uses a LinkedIn-sourced library which backports the Java 9 Flow API into its own package thereby avoiding clashes with the JDK equivalents.
+It uses a reactive streams design using the Reactive Streams interfaces which the Java 9 Flow API is derived from.
 This library will switch to the JDK-provided API once the majority of development organizations migrate to Java 9 or higher.
 The only other dependencies are the SLF4J API and the `javax.inject` package.
 Therefore the library can be introduced without introducing classpath conflicts.